Advertiser disclosure

 Reasons why you should complete an internship (or multiple) before you graduate:

 When hiring young college graduates, many employers seek candidates who have completed one or more internships.
 Even for entry-level positions, it’s common for employers to expect some level of professional experience.
 That’s why internships are so critical in launching your career and setting you up for success in the workforce.
-According to NACE’s class of 2019 student survey, graduating seniors who completed an internship received job offers at a higher rate than students who did not complete an internship.
+Nearly half of the graduating seniors who completed an internship received job offers from the company they interned for.
 Having internship experience gives you an edge over other candidates when applying for jobs.

 By getting your feet wet in the professional world, you’ll have a better idea of what to expect out of your first job.
 Internships are a valuable way to learn about employee relations, leadership structure, business etiquette, and workplace collaboration.
 Every workplace is different, of course, but you’ll get a feel for how companies operate in your specific field.
 In gaining exposure to the workplace, you’ll develop a sense of how you should conduct yourself on the job.
 You’ll also gain important soft skills such as communication, problem-solving, and teamwork.